-We hope you have had a fantastic Christmas break and although things are still a little different, we’ve had a great start to the new school year.
+We hope you have had a fantastic Easter break and although things are still a little different, the children have continued to be resilient in their learning and behaviour.
 We are looking forward to a wonderful term, which promises to be exciting and eventful.
-We have a very busy term planned for the year 3 children and hopefully they can continue to embrace the challenges of the juniors.
+We have a very busy term planned for the year 3 children and hopefully they can continue to succeed in the juniors.

-After the February half term our topic is ‘Stone age man rocks!’
-It is a fantastic topic which delves into the history of the stone age to the iron age and allows children to develop an understanding of the beginning of human history.
-We will be engaging in a wide range of stone age related test, including: ‘The First Drawing’, ‘Stone Age boy’ and one of my absolute favourites ‘Stig of the Dump’.
+After the May half term our topic is ‘Rotten Romans’ It is a fantastic topic which delves into the history of the Roman Empire and the impact that they had on Britain.
+We will be engaging in a wide range of Roman related texts, including: ‘Escape from Pompeii’, ‘The Roman record’ and non-fiction text ‘Who were the Romans?’

 Every child will have access to ‘Reading Eggs’ which is an online reading program that has been used across school in order to improve children’s reading skills, vocabulary and comprehension.
 Children will be assigned tasks on reading eggs as homework and are expected to complete in the time frame, they are given.
 Please support your child as much as possible at home to access this wonderful resource.
 If there is an issue at home accessing the internet please let us know so we can send home a reading book and record so your child is not missing out.